kaalm1/challenge-fe/README.md

   * Design: would a color scheme or arrows be better?
   * Unique paths for each bot or just in general paths of all "bots"
   * If they skip around do you create a path or just the places on the grid they've been

+I would create a more dynamic UI:
+  * Instead of displaying the values and scores, it would be a hover, and with a click a small pop up with more information such as which bot took from that node
+  * Which nodes have the bots taken from
+  * Bot ranking, who has mined the most, etc.
+  * More colors for nodes - depending on how much minerals are left there would be different colors, and when it finishes a flashing red.